Abdication of Edward VIII: Options considered

 Churchill did not support the government, however.
 In July, he had advised the King's legal counsel, Walter Monckton, against the divorce, but his advice was ignored.
-As soon as the affair became public knowledge, Churchill started to pressure Baldwin and the King to delay any decisions until parliament and the people had been consulted.
-In a private letter to Geoffrey Dawson, the editor of The Times newspaper, Churchill suggested that a delay would be beneficial because, given time, the King might fall out of love with Simpson.
+As soon as the affair became public knowledge, Churchill started to pressure Baldwin and the King to delay any decisions until Parliament and the people had been consulted.
+In a private letter to Geoffrey Dawson, the editor of The Times newspaper, Churchill suggested that a delay would be beneficial because, given time, the King might fall out of love with Wallis.
 Baldwin rejected the request for delay, presumably because he preferred to resolve the crisis quickly.
 Supporters of the King alleged a conspiracy between Baldwin, Geoffrey Dawson, and Cosmo Gordon Lang, the archbishop of Canterbury.
 The royal physician Bertrand Dawson was possibly involved in a plan to force the prime minister to retire on the grounds of heart disease, but he eventually accepted, on the evidence of an early electrocardiograph, that Baldwin's heart was sound.

 Political support for the King was scattered and comprised politicians alienated from the mainstream parties such as Churchill, Oswald Mosley (leader of the British Union of Fascists), and Harry Pollitt and Walton Newbold of the Communist Party of Great Britain.
-Former prime minister David Lloyd George also supported the King despite disliking Simpson.
+Former prime minister David Lloyd George also supported the King despite disliking Wallis.
 He was, however, unable to take any active role in the crisis because he was on holiday in Jamaica with his mistress Frances Stevenson.
 In early December, rumours circulated that the King's supporters would join in a "King's Party", led by Churchill.
 However, there was no concerted effort to form an organised movement and Churchill had no intention of leading one.
 Nevertheless, the rumours damaged the King and Churchill severely, as members of parliament were horrified at the idea of the King interfering in politics.